rauhbein/cacheproofs/README.md

 * *dirty*: predicate stating whether a given pa is dirty in the data cache
 * *dcnt*: content for a given pa in the data cache
 * *M*: Memory content for a given pa
+* *clean*: predicate stating that a cache line is either not dirty or its data cache content is consistent with its memory content
 * *iw*: the instruction cache entry for a given pa
 * *ihit*: predicate stating whether a given pa hits the instruction cache
 * *icnt*: content for a given pa in the instruction cache